Imagine the SAME house storing around 12 MILLION Btus of winter cooling to easily provide the 4 MBtu generally used in an entire summer!

 Using this very conservative value of 120°F for the top temperature of the storage, let's do the math.
 If a desired house temperature is the usual 70°F, then the storage would have (120°F - 70°F) * 500,000 or 25 million Btus of heating available for the house at the beginning of the winter.

-In Chicago's fairly nasty climate, our modest-sized house, if reasonably well insulated, might have an annual heating load of 45 million Btus.
-That means that around half of the entire house's winter heating load could be provided by our massive storage, without turning on any furnace or using any heating fuel, EVEN IF IT IS ONLY AT 120°F!
-(It actually turns out to be almost exactly half for this example, because several million Btus are lost through the insulation over those months of storage.)
+In Chicago's fairly nasty climate, our modest-sized house, if reasonably well insulated, might have an annual heating load of 40 million Btus.
+That means that around half of the entire house's winter heating load could easily be provided by our massive storage, without turning on any furnace or using any heating fuel, EVEN IF IT IS ONLY MAXXED AT 120°F!
+(It actually turns out to be almost exactly half for this example, because several million Btus are lost through the insulation over those months of storage, but much of that is lost UPWARD into the basement floor and therefore the house above it.)

 If the storage could be warmed to 140°F, then the benefits would be even better.
 The storage would then contain around 35 million Btus, representing MOST of the house's heating load for each winter.
 That means that, for every following winter, only a small portion of the usual heating bills would be necessary!
 Forever!